 While there is no universal federal law enforcing age verification for all online services, several critical regulations have already been passed or proposed.
 The table below outlines the most impactful legislation digital platforms should understand.

-Note: Several of these laws are currently subject to legal challenges or further legislative clarification.
-Correct as of April 2025.
+Note: Several of these laws are subject to ongoing legal challenges or further legislative change.
+Status current as of June 2026.

 Whether you operate a niche gaming app, a global messaging platform, or a content-sharing site, these laws represent a fundamental shift.
 The legal test is no longer whether you intend to serve children, but whether your platform is likely to be accessed by them.